Updated May 10th, 2019

 They had everything packed up and were preparing to hand over the keys as soon as the buyer’s funds transferred.
 The buyer had already been approved for the loan, documents were signed, and permission for a funds transfer was underway.

-Until a last-minute credit check was run, and the lender rescinded the funds.
+That is until a last-minute credit check was run, and the lender rescinded the funds.

-It turns out that the buyer’s had decided to purchase a washer and dryer on their credit card so they could do laundry when they first moved in.
+It turns out that the buyers had decided to purchase a washer and dryer on their credit card so they could do laundry when they first moved in.

 Opening a line of credit usually lowers your credit score a bit and puts you in more debt: two things lenders don’t like to see right before lending a large amount of money to someone.
 When this happens, it either delays the closing date or dissolves the transaction altogether.

-Often seller’s wonder if they can get a refund from their homeowner’s insurance.
+Sellers often wonder if they can get a refund from their homeowner’s insurance.
 Whether or not you can get a refund depends on your insurance policy.

 While you shouldn’t cancel before the funds hit your account, you should let your insurance agent know when you are planning to close.
 That way they can get any paperwork ready and have a pro-rated amount to refund you if you are able to get one.